 [ACCORDION] Do all workers need a seat?

-No, workers can remain on the Default IT Policy.
-Admins can still place orders on their behalf.
+No, Admins can still place orders on their behalf.

 [ACCORDION] Can I transfer/reassign devices without a seat?